User Guide Cancel

 Content usage and handling practices

-This FAQ addresses Adobe’s content usage and handling practices specific to improving generative AI capabilities in Adobe Acrobat and Adobe Acrobat Reader.
-For purposes of this FAQ, references to “generative AI capabilities” are specific to Acrobat AI Assistant and Generative summary only.
+This FAQ addresses Adobe’s content usage and handling practices specific to improving generative AI capabilities in Document Cloud apps.
+For purposes of this FAQ, references to “generative AI capabilities” are specific to the AI Assistant and the Generative summary tools only.
 To learn more about how Adobe may analyze metadata and information about your prompt (for example, question type) and document (for example, number of pages, document structure, document type, and other document statistics) for product improvement purposes in Document Cloud generally, see our content analysis FAQ.
 For more information about Adobe’s security, privacy, and AI ethics practices, see the Adobe Document Cloud security page (and other materials in our Trust Center), the Adobe Privacy Policy, and the Adobe AI Ethics page, respectively.

 We do not look at your document, prompt(s), or generated responses except in the instances described below.